-- Imagine a lake on which water waves travel at a velocity v.
-You and a friend are using magic shoes to hover motionless over the lake.
-Your friend, some distance away from you, starts dropping pennies into the lake at a frequency f.
-Each penny makes a ripple which travels toward you, passing you at a frequency f. (a) In terms of v and f, what is the distance L between the ripples? (b) If your friend starts moving toward you with a velocity $v_s$ , how far apart will the ripples be? (c) Now, with your friend still moving across the lake toward you, you start to move toward him at a speed of $v_o$ (relative to the lake).
-At what frequency will the waves pass you?
-You've now derived the equation for Doppler shifts. - On a very quiet morning, you drop a tuning fork vibrating at 512 Hz from a tall bridge.
+- On a very quiet morning, you drop a tuning fork vibrating at 512 Hz from a tall bridge.
 How long until you will hear a frequency of 475 Hz?
-Take the speed of sound in air to be 343 m/s and the acceleration of gravity to be 9.80 m/s.
+Take the speed of sound in air to be 343 m/s and the acceleration of gravity to be 9.80 m/s2.
 Hint: Don't forget to include the time it takes for the sound to return to the point of release.
 (Answer: 2.832 s.) - Two speakers emitting 651 Hz are separated by a distance of 2.0 m.
 A student is positioned directly in front of the first speaker and along a path 90° from the line that joins the two speakers.
 As she walks directly toward the first speaker she notices minima in the sound level. (a) How many minima does she experience if she begins from far away? (b) How far is she from the speaker for the first minimum she encounters?
 Use 343 m/s for the speed of sound.
-(Answers: 3, 3.5325 m.)
+(Answers: 4, 7.46 m)

 20-1.
-In the arrangement shown in the figure, an object of mass m = [01] \\\\\\ kg hangs from a cord around a light pulley.
+In the arrangement shown in the figure, an object of mass m = [01] kg hangs from a cord around a light pulley.
 The length of the cord between point P and the pulley is L = 2.0 m.
 When the vibrator is set to a frequency of 150 Hz, a standing wave with six loops is formed.
 What must be the linear mass density of the cord?

 - 20-2.
-A steel piano string is [02] \\\\\\ inches long.
+A steel piano string is [02] inches long.
 The diameter of the string is 0.0421 inches.
 When struck, this string produces the musical note B which has the pitch of 123 Hz. (a) Find the tension of this string.
 Give the answer in pounds.
-The density of steel is 7.86 g/cm. (b) There are 228 strings in a piano.
+The density of steel is 7.86 g/cm3. (b) There are 228 strings in a piano.
 (Some notes use more than one string.)
 If we assume that the tension in every string is the same, find the total force (in tons, 1 ton = 2000 lb) exerted on the frame of the piano.
 (Add together the tensions of all of the strings.)
 Piano frames are made of steel so that they can withstand this kind of force. - 20-3.
-A pipe open at both ends has a fundamental frequency of [03] \\\\\\ Hz when the temperature is 0°C. (a) What is the length of the pipe? (b) What is the fundamental frequency at a temperature of 30°C?
+A pipe open at both ends has a fundamental frequency of [03] Hz when the temperature is 0°C. (a) What is the length of the pipe? (b) What is the fundamental frequency at a temperature of 30°C?
 Assume that the displacement antinodes occur exactly at the ends of the pipe.
 Neglect thermal expansion of the pipe. - 20-4.
 A pipe is open at both ends.
 Its length is 22.81 cm.
-If I excite standing waves in the pipe by blowing air over one of its ends, I hear a pitch of [04] \\\\\\\\\ Hz. (a) Find the distance between the antinodes at the two ends of the pipe.
+If I excite standing waves in the pipe by blowing air over one of its ends, I hear a pitch of [04] Hz. (a) Find the distance between the antinodes at the two ends of the pipe.
 This is not the same as the actual length of the pipe, since the antinodes are not exactly at the ends of the pipe.
 The speed of sound is 343 m/s. (b) How far past the physical ends of the pipe do the antinodes extend?
 Assume that it is the same amount for each antinode. (c) If I close one end of the pipe, what pitch will I hear?
 The node at the closed end is exactly at the position of the closed end.
 The antinode at the open end extends past the physical end of the pipe by the same amount found in part (b).